Search engine marketing professionals working with web developers know the frustration of communicating the importance of SEO requirements.

 Budget restraints limit their chances to compete.
 Less experienced website owners become frustrated quickly because they are unaware of all the pieces of the puzzle.

 One of the top lessons we have learned in the last two decades is that it takes a skilled team to build a successful website.
-And, they need to work together.
+They need to work together.

 Holistic SEO & Usability